GUDHI/TDA-tutorial/README.md

 ### 5 - A Bayesian Framework for Persistent Homology

-C. Oballe and V. Maroulas provide a [tutorial](https://github.com/coballejr/misc/blob/master/Tuto-GUDHI-bayes-tda.ipynb)for a Python module that implements the model for Bayesian inference with persistence diagrams introduced in  their [paper](https://epubs.siam.org/doi/pdf/10.1137/19M1268719).
+C. Oballe and V. Maroulas provide a [tutorial](https://github.com/coballejr/misc/blob/master/Tuto-GUDHI-bayes-tda.ipynb) for a Python module that implements the model for Bayesian inference with persistence diagrams introduced in  their [paper](https://epubs.siam.org/doi/pdf/10.1137/19M1268719).

 ### 6 - Machine learning and deep learning with TDA